yochaigal/cairn/wip/2e/setting-seeds.md

 ### People

 The most important aspect of a realm are its _people_: their character, ambitions, and the resources that tie them to this land.
-Roll on the [Culture](#culture) and [Resources](#resources) tables, then answer the following:
+Roll on the [Culture](#culture) and [Resources](#resources) tables, then note the results in your notebook.
-- How do the people that live here perceive themselves, and how others perceive them?

-Note the results in your notebook.

 #### Culture